bparanj/coding-skill/_posts/2019-09-19-technical-interview-tips.md

 layout: post
 ---

 In this article we will look at some tips to help you get through the technical interview with flying colors.
+This involves proper time management and keeping your pace on-track.
+If you can complete a problem with 10 minutes to spare, it will impress the interviewer.

+We discuss how to end it on a high note and the importance of the first and last impressions.
+An interview can be intimidating, but let your confidence and not arrogance show.
+There are common mistakes that candidates can make that will sink what could have been a successful interview.

+Show the ability to get things done, initiative in starting projects and not being an arrogant jerk.
+Eagerness to learn is a key trait that is highly valued.

+Be sure to show and not tell.
+Someone who is passionate about coding must have personal projects or open source contributions to back that up.
+If you can show some pet projects or discuss some trending industry news, that would show your enthusiasm.

 ### Tip #1 : How to Play the Game